 Milu is professor of international development in the Department of Agricultural, Food and Resource Economics, Michigan State University (MSU).
 He holds a PhD in Agricultural Economics from MSU, and MA and BA degrees in Economics from the University of Nairobi.
 Milu worked as a Research Fellow with Tegemeo Institute, Egerton University in Kenya (2004-07), and as an Economist in the Ministry of Planning and National Development in Kenya (1997-2003).
 As Principal Investigator at MwAPATA, Milu is the Coordinator of MSU sub-grants with MwAPATA, PolSAT, ORG and Purdue University.
 At MSU, he is principal investigator of DFID-funded Agricultural Policy Research in Africa in Nigeria, and the USAID-funded SERA BORA project in Tanzania.

-Bill is an agricultural economist with nearly 20 years of experience working in Africa.
+Bill is an agricultural economist with over 20 years of experience working in Africa.
 He has lived in The Gambia as a Peace Corps Volunteer, in Zambia while working with the Indaba Agricultural Policy Research Institute, and in Malawi working with Africa RISING and MwAPATA.
-He has been an Assistant Professor at Michigan State University, a Research Scholar at Stanford University, and lectured at the University of Zambia.
-Bill provides technical assistance for MwAPATA's research and outreach efforts.
+He has been an Assistant Professor at Michigan State University (MSU), a Research Scholar at Stanford University, an independent consultant, and a lecturer at the University of Zambia.
+He is currently an Associate Professor at MSU, MwAPATA's former Acting Research Director, and he continues to provide backstopping for the Institute's research and outreach efforts.

 Ayala join holds a M.Sc. and Ph.D. in Agricultural, Food, and Resource Economics from Michigan State University and has worked as a Research Associate at the Daniel J. Evans School of Public Policy and Governance at the University of Washington and as a Research and Survey Specialist at the Global Child Nutrition Foundation.
 Her research relates broadly to rural development in sub-Saharan Africa, spanning topics such as agricultural transformation, the operation of rural land markets, and the effects of climate variability and climate change.